Free Assessment: How does your inbound marketing measure up?

 So, are they likely to become repeat customers, to recommend you to their friends, and to stay in the orbit of your brand?
 Or are they going to leave you a one-star review and actively criticize your organization?

 How to measure: You can track this a number of ways.
 Maybe you have a customer newsletter or other communication that goes out.
-Track engagement there.
-See if your customers follow your brand on social media or YouTube.
+Or an online community like a Facebook or LinkedIn group.
+You can track engagement there.
+And check if your customers follow your brand on social media or YouTube.

-How to measure: If you host events, track attendees who are already in your system who attend.
+How to measure: If you host events, track attendees who are already in your system.
 Maybe they can get a special marker on their badge that notes they’re a past customer.
+You can always consider offering buddy passes or discounts, too.

 Tracking your trust index